 My embryo transfer was on March 11, 2016.
 Looking back, I was less anxious and stressed about this transfer compared to the two times before.
 I actually felt more at peace — at peace with whatever outcome was to come my way, good or bad.
 Although my uterine lining still wasn't stellar, we proceeded anyway.
 It was the best it was going to get.
 This time I felt I was mentally and physically ready.

 And just like that, I was pregnant ... with twins!

 Do I credit therapy with acupuncture and Chinese herbs for my pregnancy?
 While I can't say for sure, I truly believe it played a significant role in my successful embryo transfer.
-Looking back, I know my stress level was affecting my lack of success with infertility treatments, my overall mental well-being and my ability to handle the stress of disappointment.
+Looking back, I know my stress level was affecting my lack of success with fertility treatments, my overall mental well-being and my ability to handle the stress of disappointment.
 My choice to let go and put my scientist brain in timeout proved to be a good choice and a positive experience for me.
 I had been stubborn and closed-minded about the potential benefits of alternative medicine.

 Now, when asked about acupuncture or herbal therapy, I no longer say, "It's not going to hurt.
 You have nothing to lose."
-I now recommend without hesitation that anyone going through infertility treatments consider using acupuncture or herbal therapy during their journey.
+I now recommend without hesitation that anyone going through fertility treatments consider using acupuncture or herbal therapy during their journey.